allanchua101/sana/README.md

 #### Function Distribution by Tracing Mode

-Use the `lambda-tracing-mode-distribution` command to get the account-wide Lambda function distribution by X-ray tracing mode.
+`lambda-tracing-mode-distribution` is used to get the Lambda function distribution by X-ray tracing mode.

 ```sh
 sana lambda-tracing-mode-distribution